dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2777: Punishment provides closure and deterrence.
+### T2777: The death penalty deters crime and provides closure for victims' families.

 |Support|
 |---|